 Companies who are transitioning to a hybrid Mac/PC environment can use an outside Mac help desk service to supplement their internal IT staff.
 In this model, employees gain access to Apple experts when they need them.

 Compared to providing Windows help desk support, many fewer firms are qualified to support Mac users because there are far fewer technicians certified by Apple.

 With Corserva’s Mac help desk services, employees using Apple devices get the technical support they need on demand, 24x7x365.

 Corserva is one of the only resellers in the US with a dedicated Apple practice.
 As an Apple Authorized Reseller and Apple Authorized Service Provider, Corserva is authorized to sell and service Apple products.
-Our Apple experts have certifications in ACSP, ACMT, ACiT, Jamf 400, and more.
+Our Apple experts have ACSP, ACMT, ACiT, and Jamf 400 certifications.
 Corserva provides remote Mac support to our clients regardless of location.

 When providing help desk support, Corserva follows ITIL-based, industry best practices to keep your employees working efficiently.

 All help desk inquiries are tracked and monitored for strict adherence to contract Service Level Agreements (SLA).
 Corserva’s SLAs stipulate response time requirements for reported issues as well as escalation timeframes based on priority levels.
-Through your own client portal, you gain complete transparency of all reported issues and their status.
+You gain complete transparency of all reported issues and their status through your client portal.